About Us

 1912: The relationship between the College of Medicine and the state had been strained for a number of years because the legislature continually failed to appropriate money for the support for the College of Medicine or to purchase the college.
 The stockholders of the College Corporation terminated the lease with the University and the College of Medicine reverted to a private medical school ‐ the College of Physicians and Surgeons of Chicago.
 The Alumni Association of the College of Physicians and Surgeons of Chicago sought to secure the stock of the college through donation and purchase.

-1913: The Alumni Association donated the stock to the University of Illinois and the College of Medicine was again part of the University of Illinois as the University of Illinois College of Medicine.
 For the first time admission to the College of Medicine required a year of college work in addition to completion of high school.
 This and other changes were a direct response to the Flexner report of 1910.
-Dr. Dreyer became the first head of the Department of Physiology

 1914: A requirement for two years of college as a prerequisite for admission to the College of Medicine began.
-The Department was renamed the Department of Physiology and Physiological Chemistry.
-Several optional courses were introduced:

-- The Advanced Laboratory Course, where properly qualified students may take up additional work in the optional course intended primarily as graduate work.
+- Advanced Laboratory Course, where properly qualified students may take up additional work in the optional course intended primarily as graduate work.
 It consists of a series of exercises introducing the various graphic methods of physiological demonstration and research, and varies as to the kind and amount in accordance with individual needs.

 - Journal Club and Seminar, where members of the staff and advanced students meet regularly during the year for the purpose of reporting significant articles appearing in the current journals and of studying in detail special topics in physiology.